mudassar-durvaish/School-Management-System/README.md

 The School Management System is designed to efficiently manage school operations, including student information, class schedules, and teacher assignments.
 The system allows administrators to manage students and staff, handle class schedules, and track academic progress.
 This project includes a robust backend with a well-structured database schema.

 ## Features
-Student registration and authentication
+- Student registration and authentication
-Class schedule management
+- Class schedule management
-Teacher assignment and management
+- Teacher assignment and management
-Grade and attendance tracking
+- Grade and attendance tracking
-Parent portal for monitoring student progress
+- Parent portal for monitoring student progress
-Admin management for school operations
+- Admin management for school operations

 ## Technologies Used
-Java
+- Java
-JavaFX for the frontend
+- JavaFX for the frontend
-JDBC for database connectivity
+- JDBC for database connectivity
-Oracle Database for data storage
+- Oracle Database for data storage

-Database Schema
+## Database Schema
-The database schema is provided in a separate file named DatabaseSchema.txt.
+The database schema is provided in a separate file named `DatabaseSchema.txt`.
 This file includes the table creation scripts, views, and sequences necessary for the School Management System.

 ## Setup Instructions
-Prerequisites
+### Prerequisites
-Java Development Kit (JDK) installed
+- Java Development Kit (JDK) installed
-Oracle Database setup
+- Oracle Database setup
-JDBC driver for Oracle Database
+- JDBC driver for Oracle Database